 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short item on page 279 from an account, "Testimony of a Clergyman," pp. 276, by Thomas Ritter from "American Slavery as It Is," by Theodore Weld.
-"This was cotton picking season, during which, the planters say, there is a greater necessity for [f]logging than at any other time.
-And I can assure you , that as I have sat in my window night after night, while the cotton was being weighed, I have heard the crack of the whip, without much intermission, for a whole hour, from no less than three plantations, some of which were a full mile distant."
+So I enclose a short item on page 278 from an account, "Testimony of a Clergyman," pp. 276, by Thomas Ritter from "American Slavery as It Is," by Theodore Weld.
+"A planter ... caught a negro without a pass.
+At the moment I was passing by he was in the act of fastening his feet and hands to the trees, having previously made him take off all his clothing except his trowsers.
+When he had sufficiently secured this poor creature, he beat him for several minutes with a green switch more than six feet long; while he was writhing with anguish, endeavoring in vain to break the cords with which he was bound ..."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.